 The cost of respite care depends on the services required, duration of the arrangement, and, of course, the quality of the community where your loved one will be staying.

 Similar to senior apartments or senior independent living, senior condos and co-ops offer residents the benefits of living in age-specific communities (usually 55+), with the additional offer to purchase equity and own their property as an investment.

 - Senior Apartments are age-restricted housing communities, often 55 and older, for active seniors without the need for much day-to-day assistance.

 - Independent Senior Living can be homes, apartments, or larger communities that provide help with daily living, like dining, laundry, and housekeeping, as well as social activities.

-- Assisted Living encompasses residences where seniors can get help with activities of daily living such as personal hygiene, dressing, bathing, grooming, as well as activities so individuals can focus on connecting with others and doing what matters most to them.
+- Assisted Living encompasses residences where seniors can get help with activities related to daily living such as personal hygiene, dressing, bathing and grooming.
+They also offer social activities for residents to participate in as they choose.

 - Memory Care communities or residences offer secure neighborhoods that specialize in caring for seniors with cognitive issues that would normally interrupt their daily lives.
 Some assisted living communities feature memory care neighborhoods.